 Protect and Survive: Britain’s Cold War Revealed

-An array of original documents will be on display, including political memos, spy confessions, civil defence posters and even a letter from Winston Churchill to the Queen.
-These documents will provide visitors with a rare glimpse into the complexities of government operations during this time of infiltration and betrayal.
+An array of original documents are on display, including political memos, spy confessions, civil defence posters and even a letter from Winston Churchill to the Queen.
+These documents provide visitors with a rare glimpse into the complexities of government operations during this time of infiltration and betrayal.

-The exhibition will be accompanied by a programme of high-profile events exploring the Cold War from a multitude of perspectives.
-Speakers will include Dame Stella Rimington, former Director General of MI5, who will discuss her extraordinary career in government and subsequent success as a writer.
+The exhibition is accompanied by free highlights tours and a programme of high-profile events exploring the Cold War from a multitude of perspectives.

 To secure priority booking and be the first to obtain details of the Cold War season, sign up to The National Archives’ mailing list at nationalarchives.gov.uk/coldwar.